 Fewer customer targets

-In many cases the number of organisations who are likely to buy (are in the market for) the product or service being offered by the business to business seller is comparatively small.
-In some cases less than a 1,000 or so firms and for highly specialised items numbering less than 50.
-Take for example the global market for aircraft manufacturers like BOEING, there may be only 100 or so airlines in the world who have a need or the financial capacity to purchase their aircraft.
-Many business to business organisations have even less actual customers (as distinct from possible customers) at any one time.
+In many cases, the number of organisations who are likely to buy (are in the market for) the product or service being offered by the business to business seller is comparatively small.
+In some cases less than 1,000 or so firms and for highly specialised items numbering less than 50.
+Take for example the global market for aircraft manufacturers like BOEING, there may be only 100 or so airlines in the world that have a need or the financial capacity to purchase their aircraft.
+Many businesses to business organisations have even less actual customers (as distinct from possible customers) at any one time.

 Typically, many organisations operating in the b2b space may only have a handful of customers one of which may comprise the majority of their annual sales revenue.

 The fact of a limited customer base has both advantages and disadvantages.
-The organisations comprising the component supply chain to the Australian car industry enjoyed a relatively captive market for decades having 4 customers – Ford, Holden, Mitsubishi and Toyota.
-Having fine tuned their manufacturing, human resources and business processes to efficiently meet the needs of their few customers they now face an insurmountable task finding new customers now that car manufacturing is to cease in Australia.
+The organisations comprising the component supply chain to the Australian car industry (when we had one) enjoyed a relatively captive market for decades having four customers – Ford, Holden, Mitsubishi and Toyota.
+Having fine-tuned their manufacturing, human resource and business processes to efficiently meet the very special needs of their few customers they faced an insurmountable task finding new customers when car manufacturing ceased in Australia.